-Title Risk of ‘cancer epidemic’ can’t be underestimated Country United Kingdom Date 16/03/2021 Description An Historic Day for Cancer on the island of Ireland
+Title Risk of ‘cancer epidemic’ can’t be underestimated Country/Territory United Kingdom Date 16/03/2021 Description An Historic Day for Cancer on the island of Ireland

 In what is an historic day for cancer research, cancer care and cancer patients on the island of Ireland, the Minister of Health for Northern Ireland Robin Swan MLA, the Minister of Health for Ireland Stephen Donnelly TD and the Director of the US National Cancer Institute Dr Norman Sharpless today signed a Memorandum of Understanding to reinvigorate and re-prioritise the Ireland – Northern Ireland – National Cancer Institute Cancer Consortium.
 In a virtual event held simultaneously in Belfast, Dublin and Bethesda, MD, the health leaders reaffirmed a commitment to a tripartite arrangement that was first established in 1999 to enhance cancer research, promote education and underpin improved cancer care on the island of Ireland.
 The timing of this event is significant and represents an unparalleled opportunity for the island of Ireland, given new US President Joe Biden’s unswerving commitment to cancer research and enhanced cancer care.